fabiolima/side-project-starter/README.md

 2) run mailtcatcher on terminal by typing `mailtcatcher`
 3) go to [http://127.0.0.1:1080/](http://127.0.0.1:1080/) so you can see emails sent through your local smtp server.

 By default mailcatcher starts the SMTP server at `smtp://127.0.0.1:1025`.
-That port and address are already configurated in `config/environments/development.rb`.
+That port and address are already configured in `config/environments/development.rb`.
 Take a look:
 ```ruby

  config.action_mailer.default_url_options = { host: "localhost", port: 3000 }